Generic Name: dalteparin (DAL te PAR in)

 If you use a single-dose prefilled syringe, follow the injection instructions closely.
 Single-dose syringes come in two different types and the directions for use are not the same for each type.

-Tell any doctor who treats you that you are using dalteparin.
-If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using this medication.
+If you need surgery or dental work, tell your surgeon or dentist you currently use dalteparin.
 If you need anesthesia for a medical procedure or surgery, you may need to stop using dalteparin for a short time.

 What happens if I miss a dose?